Research

 English / 日本語

-Vast amounts of data on individuals' connections, behaviors, and achievements offer valuable insights into society.
-However, these social data are often suboptimal for research due to limitations in accessibility and domain-specific biases.
-I focus on developing computational methods to address these practical challenges in social data analysis and applying these methods to empirical data to deepen our understanding of the structure and dynamics of society.
+My research focuses on developing computational and mathematical methods to address these practical challenges in social data analysis, and on applying these methods to empirical data in order to deepen our understanding of the structure and dynamics of society.

 - Network Science